WVLN

-WVLN (740 AM) is a radio station broadcasting a sports talk format.
-Licensed to Olney, Illinois, United States, the station is owned by Forcht Broadcasting and features programming from the Infinity Sports Network.
+WVLN (740 AM) is a radio station broadcasting an adult contemporary format.
+Licensed to Olney, Illinois, United States, the station is owned by Forcht Broadcasting and features programming from Westwood One Sports.
 740 AM is a Canadian clear-channel frequency, on which CFZM in Toronto, Ontario is the dominant Class A station; WVLN must reduce nighttime power to protect the skywave signal of CFZM.

 History

 WVLN began broadcasting on November 11, 1947, and ran 250 watts during daytime hours only.
 The station was owned by Olney Broadcasting Company.
 In January 1958, the station was sold to Illinois Broadcasting Company for $95,000.
 In 1972, WVLN was sold to Public Service Broadcasters, Inc., along with 92.9 WSEI, for $265,488.
 In 1976, it was sold to Eugene McPherson, along with WSEI, for $352,000.
 In 1976, it was sold to Terry Forcht's V.L.N.
 Broadcasting, along with WSEI, for $1,120,000.